Dermadry review

 Iontophoresis works by delivering a mild electrical current to the skin.
 This current disrupts the signal between the nerves and sweat glands, and as a result, stops sweat production in the treated area.

-It’s a safe and effective way to treat hyperhidrosis, and an internal survey conducted by Dermadry found that it effectively treated 98.3% of hyperhidrosis cases.
+An internal survey conducted by Dermadry found that it effectively treated 98.3% of hyperhidrosis cases.

 7 things I love about Dermadry